-The Children’s’ Play Policy Forum (CPPF) works to advocate for, promote and increase the understanding of the importance of children’s play and quality, inclusive play provision by working with devolved, national and local government; and the voluntary, public and private sectors throughout the United Kingdom.
+The UK Children’s’ Play Policy Forum (UKCPPF) works to advocate for, promote and increase the understanding of the importance of children’s play and quality, inclusive play provision by working with devolved, national and local government; and the voluntary, public and private sectors throughout the United Kingdom.

 - Provides a discussion and networking platform for those connected with play to contribute to the development and formulation of coordinated policy responses to governments and other bodies, especially where UK national policy affects all four nations.